Published Sep 21, 2024

 Just as I talked with every group, you think about I met with four at a time, four players and a staff member the whole time and talked about who my hero was and the hardships I went through growing up and losing your dad at age 51, six kids and all that.
 I just thought like dad would want this thing done the right way.

-I don't know if we had the fighter power back in 2017 to do it that way, but it just matched up that way, and it was a good deal.
+I don't know if we had the firepower back in 2017 to do it that way, but it just matched up that way, and it was a good deal

 You've been around Daniel Carter for six years.
 What did he show you today?